rohitaragde/FitTrack/README.md

    ![Data Analysis](images/handfitness_02.png)

-8. **Visualizations:** Visualizations such as histograms, scatter plots, and heatmaps were created to visualize the patterns and relationships discovered during analysis.
+6. ### **Visualizations:** Visualizations such as histograms, scatter plots, and heatmaps were created to visualize the patterns and relationships discovered during analysis.

-9. ### Visualizations

    **Insights from Number of times user logged in app across the week:**